 Protecting Our Climate & Environment

 Climate change is the most urgent issue of our time, as it poses an existential threat to modern civilization itself.
 California is particularly vulnerable to climate change because of the increasing likelihood of devastating droughts and wildfires.
 But despite being a world leader on addressing global warming, our state is still the third greatest oil producer in the nation and responsible for massive amounts of greenhouse gas emissions.
-We must move rapidly towards 100% renewable energy, ban fracking, implement a carbon fee and dividend, and start to sequester carbon in our soils through regenerative agriculture.
+We must move rapidly towards 100% renewable energy, ban fracking, halt all new oil and gas projects, put a price on carbon, and start to sequester carbon in our soils through regenerative agriculture.
 We need to protect our coastline from sea-level rise, development, and offshore drilling; we need to preserve our watersheds and natural ecosystems, which provide invaluable biological services; and we need to eliminate our use of pesticides, which contaminate our air, water, and soil.

 Tuition-Free College & Quality Public Education